Criteria for ion acceleration in laboratory magnetized quasi-perpendicular collisionless shocks: when are 2D simulations enough?: Methods

 We define the acceleration efficiency $\varepsilon$ as the fraction of post-shock energy density in ions with energies\cite{caprioli+14a} $\geq 10 E_{sh}$.
 Table \ref{Table} summarizes of the simulation parameters we used (in the laboratory/upstream frame of reference), together with their corresponding acceleration efficiency, and energy spectral index $\alpha$ at $t=10$ $\omega_c^{-1}$.
 We conducted a parametric study starting from $M_A=25$ and $\beta=2$ (Run A).
 We note that this corresponds to the lowest $M_A$ tested in Orusa \& Caprioli\cite{orusa+23}.
 Runs B and C are slightly less magnetized cases with $M_A = 25$, and $\beta=5$ and $18$, respectively.
 Finally, Run D investigates $M_A=19$ and $\beta=2$.

 All these conditions (Runs A through D) were simulated both in 2D and 3D.
 The field is oriented along the $y$-axis.
 In the three dimensional cases, the $z$-axis domain was to 20 $d_i$.
 We use 10 cells per $d_i$ in each direction and 8(4) ion particles per cell (ppc) in 3D(2D).
+To confirm that 3D particle acceleration is a genuine physical effect tied to the presence of the full third dimension, and not an artifact of particle statistics, we verified that 2D simulations with 64 and 121 ppc do not develop a non-thermal tail for a shock with $M_A = 25$ and $M_s = 19$, a regime where 3D simulations exhibit significant acceleration.
 We present and discuss on the values of $\varepsilon$ and $\alpha$, and their differences in 2D vs. 3D simulations, in Sec. \ref{sec:results}.